konda-kalyan/HLF-Multi-Host-Docker-Swarm/README.md

 •	One Fabric CA per organization
 •	Couchdb as world state in each and every peer.
 •	One Channel called ‘mychannel’
-•	One Chaincode named ‘simple’ installed in the channel.
-Simple Chaincode written in ‘go’ language
+•	3 Chaincodes (1.
+Simple Chaincode written in ‘go’ language, 2.
+Simple Chaincode written in ‘java’ language, 3.
+Chaincode written in ‘java’ language with CouchDB rich queries)

 Used ‘Docker Swarm’ as container orchestration tool.